TacticID FAQsQ – What is TacticID?

 Q – What is the standard warranty period?

-A – The standard warranty for the TacticID is 1 year.
+A – There is a 2 year warranty standard for the TacticID handheld Raman units.
 Extended warranty packages and service protection plans are available.
 Extended warranty and service plans can ensure that your TacticID will perform at an optimum level for many years to come and offer the benefit of factory monitoring and maintenance of the instrument.
 These types of warranty and service plans can extend the life of the instrument for maximum return on investment.

 Q – What support can B&W Tek provide in case of hardware failure?

 A – There are a series of built-in-diagnostic tools for the user to verify performance of the instrument at any time.
-Certain service functions, such as software and library updates, can be performed remotely by trained B&W Tek engineers or representatives, which ensure constant optimum performance.
 In special cases, where service cannot be provided remotely, B&W Tek can arrange for a loaner or replacement unit.
 In addition, B&W Tek has a global network of trained service centers.

 Q – Can the TacticID “see” through black or dark colored polybags?